habibanalytics/Design-Analysis-Of-Algorithms/Notes/Introduction.md

 # Algorithms
-Set of steps to solving a problem
+Set of steps to solving a problem.
+Or

+An algorithm is a set of well-defined instructions in sequence to solve a problem.

+Here's an example of writing an algorithm:

+**An algorithm to add two numbers entered by the user in Python.**

+Step 1: Start
+Step 2: Read values num1 and num2.
+Step 3: Add num1 and num2 and assign the result to sum.
+        sum←num1+num2
+Step 4: Display sum
+Step 5: Stop
 ### How to measure efficiency
 Checking time isn’t the computer science approach because dfferent time results on different computers with different programming languages.